 Walking all these parts of the town worked up an appetite.
 Luckily, although small in size, the walled town of Saint-Malo is big in the food department.
 From small crêperie to Michelin star restaurants, you are sure to find one that will please your palate and your purse.
 My budget was limited but I managed to eat lots of local delicious food.
-I took back easily all the calories I lost and even more with all the goodies asking to be eaten like the famous Kouign-amann and Far Breton.
-I was once told “You can’t come to Brittany without trying the local specialities”.
+I took back easily all the calories I lost and even more with all the goodies asking to be eaten like the famous Kouign-Amann and Far Breton.
+I was once told, “You can’t come to Brittany without trying the local specialities”.
 If you are a seafood lover, then you will love Brittany and Saint-Malo for that matter.
-With kilometre after kilometre of coastline, seafood is on abundance and on the menu in most of the restaurants.
+With kilometre after kilometre of coastline, seafood is in abundance and on the menu in most of the restaurants.

 - Crêperie le Mole – 3 Rue de Dinan, 35400 Saint-Malo.
 The staff were professional and very helpful (they even let me borrow their iPhone charger!)
 The food was great and the atmosphere warm and cosy.

 - Bergamote – 3 Place Jean de Châtillon, 35400 Saint-Malo

 - Comptoir Breizh Café – 6 Rue de l’Orme, 35400 Saint-Malo.
 This place mixes with perfection in Japanese and Breton cuisine.
 Fan of Japanese food, I always find a Japanese restaurant in my trips to fill my cravings.
 If some of them made me regret my choices, this one was pure delight.